JamBrains/jam-docs/docs/dao/code_of_conduct.md

 3. Follow Telegram/Discord Chat Rules: Always follow both the private and public rules of behavior outlined below.

 4. Adhere to the Code of Conduct: Follow the Code of Conduct and consistently demonstrate respectful and inclusive behavior.
-Members are expected to uphold the principles outlined in the [UN Universal Declaration of Human Rights](https://www.un.org/en/about-us/universal-declaration-of-human-rights) and the [Polkadot DAO Constitution](https://forum.polkadot.network/t/governance-behavioral-track-suggestion-mechanism/10106/15).
+Members are expected to uphold the principles outlined in the [JAM Implementers DAO Constitution](./constitution.md) and the [Polkadot DAO Constitution](https://forum.polkadot.network/t/governance-behavioral-track-suggestion-mechanism/10106/15).

 ### Don'ts:

 1. Do Not Violate the Code of Conduct: Avoid any behavior that goes against the program's Code of Conduct, including disrespectful or discriminatory actions.
-This includes actions that contradict the principles of the UN Universal Declaration of Human Rights and the Polkadot DAO Constitution.
+This includes actions that contradict the principles of the [JAM Implementers DAO Constitution](./constitution.md) and the [Polkadot DAO Constitution](https://forum.polkadot.network/t/governance-behavioral-track-suggestion-mechanism/10106/15).

 2. Do Not Spread Misinformation: Ensure all information shared about the DAO is accurate.